Daniele Gatti: Biography

 In May 2016, Gatti was appointed Artistic Advisor of the Mahler Chamber Orchestra.
 He has been teaching at the Accademia Musicale Chigiana since 2016.
 Gatti first guest-conducted with the Teatro dell'Opera di Roma during the 2016-2017 season.
 He returned for subsequent guest engagements in each of the following two seasons.
 In December 2018, the company announced the appointment of Gatti as its new music director, with immediate effect.
 He became music director of Orchestra Mozart in May 2019.

 Gatti had first guest-conducted the Staatskapelle Dresden in 2000.
 In June 2022, the orchestra announced its election of Gatti as its next chief conductor, effective in 2024.

+In July 2021, the Maggio Musicale Fiorentino announced the appointment of Gatti as its new principal conductor, effective March 2022, with an initial contract of 3 years.
+In June 2025, the Maggio Musicale Fiorentino announced the promotion of Gatti to the title of its music director, as of the 2026 season, with an initial contract of 3 years.